Saturday, July 31, 2010

 14 June 2006

-Exactly a week ago (7 June 2006) the al-Quaida terrorist Abu Musab al-Zarqawi was killed in a U.S. airstrike.
+Exactly a week ago (7 June 2006) the al-Qaeda terrorist Abu Musab al-Zarqawi was killed in a U.S. airstrike.
 Thank God, he’s dead.
 The interesting thing is that the Holy Ghost was burning me up for at least two days before I heard that al-Zarqawi died (I heard about his death on Thursday).
 I told Jeremy on Wednesday night that something big was going to happen because I was burning up in the Holy Ghost.
 The same thing happened just before Saddam Hussein was captured—the Holy Ghost was on me very powerfully the day and night before I heard about his capture.

 I don’t know if all intercessors go through what I go through, but I do believe when the Holy Ghost is burning me up like that, a principality or power of darkness is taken out.
 The anointing breaks the yoke of sin; the anointing breaks the yoke of oppression.